MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis_modules.rst

 The building block for the analysis modules is :class:`MDAnalysis.analysis.base.AnalysisBase`.
-To build your own analysis class start by reading their documentation.
+To build your own analysis class start by reading the documentation.

 .. toctree::
    :maxdepth: 1